 The State of Ohio requires solid waste districts in Ohio to develop long-range plans to increase recycling and reduce reliance on landfills.
 The Ohio EPA's Planning Unit oversees the 52 solid waste management districts who are tasked with ensuring that Ohioans have opportunities to reduce, reuse, and recycle their waste and that solid waste is managed properly.

-The first solid waste plan for Cuyahoga County was ratified by communities in 1994 and has been updated four times.
+The first solid waste plan for Cuyahoga County was ratified by communities in 1994 and has been updated five times.

 Cuyahoga County's Solid Waste Plan does four main things: